 At first you have the to decide which method you want to apply.
-Select Calculate hot pixel... if you want to correct the pixel which have a higher dark signal than average pixel.
-Select Calculate dead pixel... if you want to correct the pixel which have a lower sensitivity than average pixel.
+Select Calculate hot pixels... if you want to correct the pixels which have a higher dark signal than average pixel.
+Select Calculate dead pixels... if you want to correct the pixels which have a lower sensitivity than average pixel.
 Select Both if you want to correct hot and dead pixel (this is usually recommended).

 Select the defective pixel image in the correction setup dialog.
-If you have acquired one image for dark and hot pixel correction, please select the same file name in the Use image dat" of the hot and dead pixel section.
+If you have acquired one image for dark and hot pixel correction, please select the same file name in the "Use image data" entry of the hot and dead pixel section.
 If you have acquired different images for hot and dead pixel, please select the corresponding images in the sections.